 - If you are young and live with your parents and they pay for you to live (e.g. food, clothes, schooling) and you think they might "kick you out" of the home or reject you, it may be best to choose not to come out just now.
 Wait until you are sure they'll be supportive or until you are old enough to look after yourself.
 If you can't wait, be sure you have someone to support you and somewhere to go in case they react badly.

 You can choose to just come out to yourself.
 Other people you might come out to include friends, family, and people at work and/or at school.
-You may choose to come out online first because of the anonymity and relative safety of coming out online.
-You can choose to come out to a broader audience by displaying a flag, button, bumper sticker or patch that declares your LGBTIQ identity, or by becoming involved in LGBTIQ organizations.
+You may choose to come out in anonymous online forums first because of the relative safety of coming out when your name is not attached to your story.
+You can choose to come out to a broader audience by posting on Facebook; sending a mass email; displaying a flag, button, bumper sticker or patch that declares your LGBTQ identity; or by becoming involved in LGBTQ organizations.